Startup Transforms Carbon Emissions into Vodka to Save the Planet

 Shifting Industry Trend:

-It can be a transformative approach by companies working in alcohol industry as it could avoid many of the environmental damages, and in addition to this production cost of the beverage can be reduced as the technology uses only CO2 and water as input ingredients.
+It can be a transformative approach by companies working in the alcohol industry as it could avoid many of the environmental damages, and in addition to this production cost of the beverage can be reduced as the technology uses only CO2 and water as input ingredients.

 The global demand for premium and super-premium alcoholic beverages is rising at a notable rate across both emerging and developed economies.
-An increase in innovations and advancements in the alcohol production techniques result in new and unique drinks, the consumer’s appetite for such sustainable and unique beverages is already set in the market which contributes to market growth.
+An increase in innovations and advancements in alcohol production techniques result in new and unique drinks, the consumer’s appetite for such sustainable and unique beverages is already set in the market which contributes to market growth.

 CONNECT With